Let authenticity drive the bus

 I’m intrigued by sociology, psychology, anthropology, and studies on neurodivergence.

-And I’m interested in health and wellness catered to people with chronic illness and physical disabilities.
-(Not the woo-woo crap that ravaged my skin and made me sicker, but the science-backed kind.)
+And I’m interested in health and wellness catered to people with chronic illness and those with general disabilities.

 And I like to talk and write about these topics, as varied as they may be.

-However, over the past decade, I’ve found there are people who enjoy and care about the same things I do, no matter the vastness.
+As varied as my writing focuses may seem, over the past decade, I’ve found there are people who enjoy and care about the same things I do, no matter the vastness.
 I write and share because I love to, and enjoy when others do, too.
-And because I genuinely want to contribute even a tiny takeaway you can utilize in your life, to communicate with, and to connect with others, so I keep writing and sharing.
+And because I genuinely want to contribute even a small takeaway you can utilize in your life.
+Something you can improve your communication with, something to increase connectivity and empathy with others over, and something that can offer someone more joy, self-exploration, and contentment.

 I’m weird.
 I’m scattered.
 I’m kind-hearted.
 And I’m extremely flawed.